jSherz/jsj-blog/_posts/2016-05-01-installing-rancheros-opennebula.markdown

 The image type `CDROM` is used as the ISO is used to install the OS rather than as a boot disk.
 Although it may be possible to boot from the image with a different prefix than `hd`, this is the one I got working first (using `vd` did not work).

-Now that we have an installer ISO, let's create a blank [qcow2](https://en.wikipedia.org/wiki/Qcow) image that will be used as the OS disk and then import it into OpenNebula.
+Now that we have an installer ISO, let&rsquo;s create a blank [qcow2](https://en.wikipedia.org/wiki/Qcow) image that will be used as the OS disk and then import it into OpenNebula.

 ```bash
 qemu-img create -f qcow2 -o size=10G /tmp/blank.qcow2